ARF-DEV/Nodeflux_SE_Assessment/README.md

 docker built -t <docker-username>/<image-name>:<tag> .
 ```

-and to run the image first you have to know the image ID you want to run using this command
+to run the image first you have to know the image ID you want to run using this command
 ```
 docker images
 ```

-once you know the command you can run this command to run the image
+once you know the image ID you can run this command to run the image
 ```
 docker run -p 8080:8080 <image-id>
 ```